-3. Put people at the heart of policy design

-4. Support international increases in ambition and celebrate the UK ambition
+- 2. Make policy business-friendly - 3.
+Put people at the heart of policy design - 4.
+Support international increases in ambition and celebrate the UK ambition

-These four strands can be but supported by West Devon it both is operation and externally facing work.
-The Council has aim to reduce carbon emissions to net-zero by 2050 at the latest.
-The authority has an opportunity to show leadership and help foster collective action through a new climate aware implementation of policies, investment and engagement and the decisions we make can have long lasting environmental impacts and also shape the way we live.
+South Hams District Council has a commitment to help the area become carbon neutral by 2050, the authority has an opportunity to show leadership and help foster collective action through a new climate aware implementation of policies, investment and engagement and the decisions we make can have long lasting environmental impacts and also shape the way we live.
 There are some key strategies and programmes being developed or altered which align with this Climate Action Plan and will be critical to ensuring success, such as:

 - Plymouth and South West Devon Joint Local Plan (including plan revisions expected to begin in 2021)

 - Devon Carbon Plan

-- Our emerging Recovery and Renewal Plan
+- The Emerging Recovery and Renewal Plan